 ※ Volume in the Forex markets - useful or not? ※

 As traders, we’re always looking for useful data that might give us an extra edge.
-That’s even truer for technical/price-focused traders where all we have is the open, high, low and close of a market (or tick data, but that usually ends up in some similar transformation as OHLC data).
+That’s even truer for technical/price-focused traders where all we have is the open, high, low, and close of a market (or tick data, but that usually ends up in some similar transformation as OHLC data).
 Sure there are thousands of indicators but these are all just transformations of that price data.

 Now in many markets volume can be a useful addition to that.
 Knowing if there was heavy trading within a certain time period or not can be valuable information.
 It can be used as a filter for trade signals, looking for strong volume on a breakout for example.
-But there’s also a couple of volume based indicators that incorporate volume in a useful way.
+But there’s also a couple of volume-based indicators that incorporate volume in a useful way.

-In the futures markets, when you look at the volume you actually see how many contracts have been traded at the exchange during that time period.
+In the futures markets, when you look at the volume you see how many contracts have been traded at the exchange during that time period.
 And you see all of it, of all market participants in that market as there’s just one exchange.

 But Forex trading is decentralized, OTC trading.
 There is no single place to look at to see the actual volume of a currency pair.
 That’s why it’s often said that the volume provided by your broker is pretty useless.
 All you would see is the trading volume that happened at your broker, either between clients and liquidity providers in an ECN or if you’re trading at a market maker between your broker and it’s clients.
-But retail traders are not moving the markets, their volume is totally meaningless in a such a big marketplace.
+But retail traders are not moving the markets, their volume is meaningless in such a big marketplace.

 And of course, the institutional traders that are responsible for the volume that matters don’t trade at a retail broker.
-They’re on Reuters, EBS or just trading directly with other banks/institutions.
+They’re on Reuters, EBS, or just trading directly with other banks/institutions.
 So if you just see the volume that happened at your retail broker, it’s useless information right?
 That’s what I thought too and so I never paid much attention to volume in FX.

 Maybe it was time to have another look at volume data in the Forex markets and investigate the FX volume data provided by your broker/ECN might indeed be valuable information! <<< source: fxstreet